 Need mental health support?

-As a training organisation we can't provide mental health support, but there are lots of people that can.
+As a training organisation we can't provide mental health support, but there are lots of people who can.

 We love to hear from you and we're happy to help with any questions you might have.
 We also like to hear your feedback.

-Our office opening hours are Monday-Friday 9am-5pm and we aim to answer all enquiries as quickly as possible.
+Our working hours are Monday-Friday 9am-4pm.
+We aim to answer all enquiries as quickly as possible.

 Please check our FAQs before contacting us in case your query is answered there.